⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Courts look at the totality of circumstances.

-Not what officers say — but what they do.
+Not simply what officers say — but what they do.

 Time Is a Critical Factor